I Savia~Sap flow: Embodied Connection with Ancestry and Nature by Diana Lara &

 Photo Credit:

-Header Right Image: Photo by Diana Lara Alt text: A light brown woman wearing a big brown skirt and a black blouse with her brown hair covering her face.
+Header Left Image: Photo by Diana Lara Alt text: A light brown woman wearing a big brown skirt and a black blouse with her brown hair covering her face.
 She is standing on right leg with her torso and head forward, her left leg is lifted behind, her left arm is in front and right arm is behind, arms are soft and reaching in space.
 She is standing on black floor with a white curtain background.

 Share This!